kxxd2018/bet-to-bse-skull-segmentation/README.md

 ## Why a hybrid BET + Skullfinder approach

 Using BrainSuite's own BSE for brain extraction can under- or over-estimate the brain boundary in some regions, which then propagates into the skull/scalp surfaces Skullfinder generates.
-This pipeline substitutes **FSL BET's** brain mask (with its own tunable fractional-intensity and vertical-gradient parameters) as the geometric input driving Skullfinder's segmentation, in an effort to reduce known failure modes such as incomplete temporal-bone or orbital coverage.
+This pipeline substitutes **FSL BET's** brain mask (with its own tunable fractional-intensity and vertical-gradient parameters) as the geometric input driving Skullfinder's segmentation, in an effort to reduce known failure modes such as extra signal at temporal-bone coverage.

 ## Requirements